Easter: Traders lament price hikes

-Traders and some buyers in the Central Business District (CBD) of Accra have expressed concerns over price hikes ahead of this year's Easter festivities.
+Traders and some buyers in the Central Business District (CBD) of Accra have expressed concerns over price hikes as Easter festivities approached.

 The concerns follow the recent increase in general prices of goods and services, which experts have attributed to the depreciation of the cedi against other major currencies and the global increase in fuel prices.